|Unique unit types||23|

 |Average health||87 %|

-MacBook Battery Database (MBBDB) is an online service to share and compare your MacBook's battery health with others.
+MacBook Battery Database (MBBDB) is an online service to share and compare your MacBook's battery health with others and bring you tips for longer battery life.

 In time the capacity of your MacBook's battery is going down as the battery is wearing.
 By Apple itself, the normal behaviour of wearing is 50 % capacity loss after 400 discharge/recharge cycles.
 However, there are batteries (mine included) which loose their capacity far much quicker.
 Losing 60 % of original capacity (40 % health) after as few as 120 cycles is (by the user complains in public forums) not as rare as it shoud be.